How to build a conversational app using Cloud Machine Learning APIs - part 3 of 3

 - Open your API.AI console.
 Under the Integrations Tab, turn on the Actions on Google integration.

 In the popup dialog under Additional triggering intents, add all intents you want to support on the Google Assistant.
 The system will automatically set the Welcome Intent to Default Welcome Intent.
 You can also click SETTINGS under Actions on Google to bring up this settings dialog in the future.
 Note that the inquiry.where intent requires uploading an image and won't work on the Google Assistant, so you should not add that intent to the triggering intents list.
-We discussed how to add a new intent to support that in New Intent for Actions on Google section.

 If this is your first time on Actions on Google console, it will prompt you to turn on Device Information and Voice & Audio Activity on your Activity controls center.